On the Challenges of Fuzzing Techniques via Large Language Models: Preliminary

 On the other hand, for encoder-decoder model, such as CodeGen~\cite{nijkamp2023codegen}, it is presented by Salesforce Research to handle natural language processing and program generation tasks.
 The CodeGen model combines an encoder and decoder architecture, which makes it particularly effective at understanding and generating text, including programming languages.

 Encoder-decoder models exhibit superior capabilities to handle complex language understanding and generation tasks compared to decoder-only or encoder-only models.
-CodeGen not only generates code, but also understands and processes more complex programming language structures and logic.
-It is particularly suitable for tasks that require a deep understanding of code semantics and structure, such as code translation, code summarization, and code generation tasks.
+For example, CodeGen can not only generates code, but also understand and process more complex programming language structures and logic.
+It is especially well-suited for tasks that require a deep understanding of code semantics and structure, such as code translation, code summarization, and code generation.